Aegizz/Tut-7-ON-Imp/server-files/serverDocumentation.md

 The following server featues have been implemented

+- Signature verification
-- server_hello (unsigned so there is no server verification yet)
+- server_hello
 - client_update
 - client_update_request
 - client_list
+- public and private chat forwarding

 There exists server 1 hosted on ws://localhost:9002, server 2 hosted on ws://localhost:9003 and server 3 hosted on ws://localhost:9004.